MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

     In the script, the Arc gateway resource's ARM ID is shown as `--gateway-id`.

 ### Step 4: Configure existing Azure Arc resources to use Arc gateway

+You can configure existing Azure Arc resources to use Arc gateway by using the Azure portal, Azure CLI, or Azure PowerShell.

 ### [Portal](#tab/portal)